Ciclopirox

 Print this page

-Ciclopirox is not effective for all fungal nail infections – it may not be effective if the infection is present in the deeper part of the nail.
-It's best used for superficial fungal infections (infections on the surface of the nail), that are not very severe.
-Ciclopirox can be bought from a pharmacy without a doctor's prescription.
-It is available as a liquid that is painted on to the nail.
+Ciclopirox isn’t effective for all fungal nail infections – it may not be effective if the infection is present in the deeper part of the nail.
+It's best used for infections on the end, or on the surface of the nail, that aren’t very severe.

-Ciclopirox is available as a medicated nail paint or lacquer.
-Apply ciclopirox to the infected nail at bedtime.
+• Ciclopirox is available as a medicated nail paint or lacquer.

-• second month: two times a week
+• Second month: Apply 2 times a week.

 • Allow the paint to dry (about 30 seconds) before putting on socks, stockings or gloves.

-• After applying ciclopirox, wait 8 hours before taking a bath or shower.
+• After applying ciclopirox, wait 6 hours before taking a bath or shower.

 • Avoid the use of cosmetic nail varnish (nail polish) or artificial nails during treatment with ciclopirox.